Special Tribunal for Lebanon: Indictment

 The first indictment was confidentially submitted on 17 January 2011 to Pre-Trial Judge Daniel Fransen.
 The STL released a statement at the time saying that "the Prosecutor of the tribunal has submitted an indictment and supporting materials to the Pre-Trial Judge...
 The contents of the indictment remain confidential at this stage."
 On 11 March, the Prosecutor filed an amended indictment, with media speculating that it could name senior as well as rank and file Hezbollah members.

-In reaction to the submission, U.S. President Barack Obama welcomed the first indictment saying it could end an "era of impunity" and that it was "a significant and emotional time for the Lebanese people" and that "the US were joining the international community in calling on all leaders and factions to preserve calm and exercise restraint."
+In reaction to the submission, U.S. President Barack Obama welcomed the first indictment saying it could end an "era of impunity" and that it was "a significant and emotional time for the Lebanese people" and that "the U.S. were joining the international community in calling on all leaders and factions to preserve calm and exercise restraint."
 Lebanon's Foreign Minister Ali Al Shami responded to him, saying that the US should cease interfering in Lebanon's affairs, while he summoned the U.S. Ambassador Maura Connelly to a meeting with a "key undecided lawmaker" Nicolas Fattouch.
 The embassy named the meeting "a part of routine meetings with personalities from across Lebanon's political spectrum."

 The indictment was confirmed on 28 June 2011 and arrest warrants for the four accused issued two days later.
 The warrants were submitted to the Lebanese authorities, but the accused were not publicly identified by the Tribunal itself until a month later.
 The full indictment was unsealed that August.

-In the meantime, prior to the official announcement, Lebanese media and the Interior Minister of Lebanon reported that the warrants were issued for Hezbollah members Mustafa Badreddine, Salim al-Ayyash, Assad Sabra and Hassan Oneissi.
+In the meantime, before the official announcement, Lebanese media and the Interior Minister of Lebanon reported that warrants had been issued for members of Hezbollah's assassination unit, Unit 121, namely Mustafa Badreddine, Salim al-Ayyash, Assad Sabra, and Hassan Oneissi.
 On 3 July, Hezbollah leader Hassan Nasrallah rejected the indictment and vowed that the accused individuals would not be arrested under any circumstances by any government.
 Nasrallah also denounced the Tribunal as a foreign plot against his party, while dismissing fears of internal strife or civil war, stating that the country's new government would ensure stability.
 Rafic Hariri's son, Saad, considered the indictments an "historic moment."